KN2C2D/2d-game-runner/README.md

 Game Tools are designed for two ways of running; Running on local computer and Running on multiple remote servers.

+You can add new games while other games are running.

+Game Tools also contain kill scripts.

 #### Instructions for running on local PC

 1. Put each team's binaries in a folder with their name under teams folder.
 Default path for teams folder is `GAME_TOOLS_FOLDER/teams` but can be changed.
 (Format of teams binaries is described below)